FAQS ABOUT DEBRA AND HER BOOKS:

 For years friends and family had asked Debra when she would come out with a book of her poems.
 She’d had poems published in literary magazines while in college, but after graduation had focused on selling advertising for the Collierville Herald in TN while writing short stories.
 As self-publishing became more accessible, in 2013 she decided to test the waters with her first poetry anthology, Twilight Dips.
 Bringing the book out in ebook through KDP and in print through Createspace, she took the leap and now calls the book her training wheel self published book.
 She hired a cover artist from one of her publishing houses, an author friend edited the anthology, and Debra did everything else.
 The book is available in print and ebook.

-Why does Debra call herself a hybrid author?
+Why has Debra called herself a hybrid author?

 Why did Debra choose Belo Dia Publishing Incorporated as the name of her publishing company?

 Belo Dia is Portuguese for “Beautiful Day”.
 Debra believes “Every day we are alive is a beautiful day.”
-(Friends will hear her say this.)
+(You may hear her say this.)
 This forms the bedrock of Debra’s belief system and her publishing house.
 Her goal is to contribute to each beautiful day.

 Why does Debra write in so many genres?

 This is what works best for her as a writer.
-Debra is a Gemini and Geminis almost always do more than one thing.
-Geminis love to juggle things and have many interests.
-Trying to write in only one genre, only one type of book stops her cold.
-Writing more than one allows the words to flow.
+Debra is a Gemini , born June 7th (the same day as Prince) Geminis almost always do more than one thing, have many interests and love to juggle things.
+Trying to write in only one genre stops her cold.
+Writing more than one allows words to flow.

-When Debra was first published in 2008, the advice of editors and agents was to pick one genre and stick with it writing only that one.
+When Debra was first published in 2008, the advice of editors and agents was pick one genre and stick with it, writing only that one.
 Debra had written two novels, A Desperate Journey (western historical romance) and Aboard the Wishing Star (contemporary romance with a Marine hero) when the first one, A Desperate Journey sold.
 She followed that up with Dangerous Ties, which she wrote for a western anthology for her publishing house.
-Focusing only on westerns slowed her writing pace down and that, combined with the revolving door of editors she worked with at that house finally stalled her career.
-She got things moving again by writing in a different genre and went on to write for four other houses, writing different types of books for each one and juggling multiple deadlines.
+Focusing only on westerns slowed her writing pace down and that, combined with the revolving door of editors she worked with at her first publishing house stalled her career.
+She got things moving again by writing in different genres and went on to write for four other houses, writing different types of books for each one and juggling multiple deadlines.

-After she got rights back to those books, she was able to expand them into series and a trilogy.
+After she got rights back to those books, she was able to expand them into series.

-Debra always has many books started and this prevents “writers block” a term she does not like to use.
+Debra always has many books started and this prevents “writers block” a term she doesn’t like to use.
 If she slows down or gets stuck on a story, she gets up and moves around or she works on a different story.
-As a result, she has more stories started than finished on any given day and she will jump from one she’s stuck on to a different genre.
-She is always writing something.
+As a result, she has more stories started than finished on any given day.
+She will jump from one she’s stuck on to a different one.
+She’s always writing something.